Ken S. Wong, PharmD, MPH

 Department of Pharmaceutical and Health Economics

-Ken Wong is Director of the USC Mann Division of Healthcare and Biopharmaceutical Business.
-The Division consists of the Healthcare Decision Analysis and Biopharmaceutical Marketing graduate programs.
-Dr. Wong serves as an Associate Professor in the Department of Pharmaceutical and Health Economics and is a Senior Fellow at the USC Leonard D. Schaeffer Center for Health Policy & Economics.
+Ken Wong is Director of the USC Mann Division of Healthcare and Biopharmaceutical Business, which includes the Healthcare Decision Analysis and Biopharmaceutical Marketing graduate programs.
+He serves as an Associate Professor in the Department of Pharmaceutical and Health Economics and as a Senior Scholar at the USC Leonard D. Schaeffer Center for Health Policy & Economics.

-He graduated from the University of Southern California with a Doctorate in Pharmacy and received his Master’s in Public Health from the University of Massachusetts at Amherst, and Bachelor’s degree from the University of California at Los Angeles.
+He earned his Doctor of Pharmacy degree from the University of Southern California, a Master of Public Health from the University of Massachusetts Amherst, and a Bachelor’s degree from the University of California, Los Angeles.

 Areas of Expertise